-In the age of COVID-19, the fist bump has taken the place of the place of the handshake for those willing to make contact with others.
+In the age of COVID-19, the fist bump has taken the place of the handshake for those willing to make contact with others.
 The more cautious of us have gone further down the arm and are bumping elbows, giving a new definition to “rubbing elbows” with someone.
 It’s quite likely that we will regularly shake hands again once a vaccine has made its way through the population, so this trend wont last long.
 Still it’s interesting to use such a casual gesture in place of an otherwise business-like one.

 There are, of course, other physical greetings.
 The high-five is popular with youth and in athletic contexts.
 “Secret handshakes” can be elaborate physical greetings between two close friends, or can signify membership in a club.
 Members of the honors fraternity Phi Beta Kappa should be familiar with such a handshake.